Boulder Restraining Order Attorney

 At Dolan + Zimmerman LLP, our Boulder restraining order attorneys understand the complex and sensitive nature of restraining orders.
 Whether you need assistance obtaining a protection order or have been falsely accused of committing dangerous or threatening behavior, we have the experience to help you seek the outcome you need.

 WHY WORK WITH OUR FIRM?

-- Your safety and wellbeing is our number one priority.
+- Your safety and well-being are our number one priority.

-- Our Boulder defense lawyers has extensive experience in the intricacies of family law cases involving restraining orders.
+- Our Boulder family law lawyers have extensive experience in the intricacies of family law cases involving restraining orders.